Gilliat History, Family Crest & Coats of Arms

-Norman Conquest of 1066 brought to England.
+Gilliat is one of the thousands of new names that the Norman Conquest of 1066 brought to England.
 It comes from a diminution of the medieval given name Giles.
 That name is derived from the Greek aigidion, which means kid, or young goat.

 Early Origins of the Gilliat family

-Another 198 words (14 lines of text) are included under the topic Early Gilliat History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gilliat research.
+Another 68 words (5 lines of text) are included under the topic Early Gilliat History in all our PDF Extended History products and printed products wherever possible.